Try Gorge Walking / Ghyll Scrambling in the Yorkshire Dales.

 Gorge Walking /Ghyll scrambling- on site facilities

 Family sized showers, toilets and modern changing facilities are all on site for when you have completed your gorge walking.
-We have 10 (5 male, 5 female) individual shower cubicles all with hot water of course.
-For those who do not want to dip their toes in, we have a café on site and viewing areas are available.
+We have 10 (6 male, 5 female) individual shower cubicles all with hot water of course.
+For those who do not want to dip their toes in, we have a café on site and a new viewing area is being contructed..

 Sessions at 09.30 am or 2pm daily, in addition to these we also run sessions Friday & Saturday evening for groups only 6pm - 9pm at a special price of £400.
 Please arrive roughly 30mins early to complete medical forms.